 If you have bright and sunny windows in your kitchen then succulents are the best choice.

-They are plants with parts that are thickened, fleshy, and enlarged, usually to reserve water in dry climates or soil conditions.
+They are plants with parts that are thickened, fleshy, and enlarged, usually to preserve water in dry climates or soil conditions.

 The word succulent is originate from the Latin word sulcus, meaning ‘juicy’.
 Succulent plants store water in different structures, such as leaves and stems.